SASSA Social Security Grants

 3- Older Persons Grant:

-The Older Persons Grant, established in the 1920s, stands as one of South Africa’s most significant social welfare programs.
-Designed to support elderly citizens, this grant provides crucial financial assistance to individuals aged 60 and above.
+The Older Persons Grant, established in the 1920s, is one of South Africa’s most significant social welfare programs.
+Designed to support elderly citizens, this grant provides crucial financial assistance to individuals aged 60 to 74.

-Those below the age of 75 receive a monthly stipend of R2,180, while individuals aged 75 and older receive R2,200 per month.
+Those below 75 receive a monthly stipend of R2,190, while individuals aged 75 and older receive R2,210 monthly.

-This grant plays a vital role in addressing the economic challenges faced by elderly individuals, ensuring they have access to essential resources and support during their later years.
+This grant plays a vital role in addressing the economic challenges elderly individuals face, ensuring they have access to essential resources and support during their later years.

 • Applicants must be 60 years of age or older.